 Ensure licensed premises in Ryedale operate responsibly and collaborate together with key partner agencies to reduce alcohol-related crime.
-Reduce the impact of alcohol related crime and anti-social behaviour on Ryedale communities www.rvesafe.org
+Reduce the impact of alcohol related crime and anti-social behaviour on Ryedale communities being reported.

-Actions: Target those licensed premises where a disproportionate number of public order and violence incidents are being reported.
 Actions to be taken through Licensing Officers.
 Consider Licensing Reviews and closure orders.
 Proactive operations to prevent sales to intoxicated persons, non-compliance with other alcohol licence conditions, irresponsible drinks promotions and illegal imports of alcohol.
 To increase the amount of Alternative Disposals in Ryedale with regard to alcohol and illegal substance related offences committed by individuals.
 Consider education, prevention and support.
 To engage with other key organisations such as AA to assist in supporting repeat offenders.
-To continue the referral of offenders and victims through the existing VRA process eg school MAPs, Stronger Families and Vulnerable Persons. -Dbjective 3: Promote and encourage a sensible drinking culture within Ryedale.
+To continue the referral of offenders and victims through the existing VRA process eg school MAPs, Stronger Families and Vulnerable Persons.
+Promote and encourage a sensible drinking culture within Ryedale.
 Key indicators include the number of people killed or seriously injured on Ryedale's road, alcohol related admissions to hospital, falls and injuries among the over 65's, deaths from cardiovascular disease, violent crimes (including sexual and domestic violence), pupil absences, chlamydia diagnoses among people aged 15-24 years, under 18 conceptions, hospital admissions caused by unintentional and deliberate injuries in under 18's.
-Actions: Commission alcohol prevention and specialist treatment for individuals at risk in Ryedale.
+Commission alcohol prevention and specialist treatment for individuals at risk in Ryedale.
 Partner agencies to take responsibility for health checks which includes an assessment of how much alcohol someone drinks.
 Regular licensed premises visits by Ryedale officers at key demand times to promote sensible drinking.
 Regularly visit those places where young people gather to drink.
 Youth Support Service and NYP to share information and deliver actions.
 Continue the media programme for Ryedale, promoting links to national campaigns/initiatives and obtain merchandise from Drink Aware.
 Ryedale Street Angels to target young people gathering to drink in public places and offer support.
 Support those who may be getting into difficulties due to their intoxicated state when out in the night time economy and are vulnerable.